AdobeXD/plugin-samples/guides/getting-started.md

 ![It rendered offscreen](./getting-started/rendered-offscreen.png)

 At this point we know what happened -- the text is rendered outside of the artboard, and so it doesn't render.
-Let's instruct the text element to move inside the canvas by modifying our `sayHello` function one more time:
+Let's instruct the text element to move inside the artboard by modifying our `sayHello` function one more time:

 ```js